 - Seek immediate medical treatment – All dog bite injuries should be attended to by a doctor.
 Even the slightest wound poses a serious risk for infection and scarring.
 Seek medical care immediately after your injury to receive proper treatment.
 Your medical records can help link your injuries to the dog bite, which can be important evidence as you pursue legal action.

 - Follow doctors’ orders – It is important that you follow your doctor’s treatment plan throughout the recovery period.
 Doing so gives you the best shot at recovery and shows your commitment to treatment.
 Disobeying doctors’ orders may be used against you if you choose to pursue legal action.

-- Report the incident – All dog bites must be reported to your local Animal Care & Control office.
+- Report the incident – All dog bites must be reported to the Coconino County Health and Human Services Animal Management.
 A dog bite report can be completed online.
-If there is a risk of rabies, notify the Maricopa County Department of Public Health.
-The dog may be quarantined to observe for signs of rabies so that you may receive proper treatment if necessary.
+If there is a risk of rabies, the dog may be quarantined to observe for signs of rabies so that you may receive proper treatment if necessary.

 - Document the injury – Take photos of the scene of the attack, the dog, and your dog bite wound, including any bruising, lacerations, blood, redness and clothing damaged.
 These photos could be used to prove how severe the incident and injuries were at the time of the incident.
 Continue to take photos of your injuries throughout the healing process as well.

 - Identify the dog owner – If you are able to identify the dog’s owner, write down the owner’s name, address and phone number.
 Get the dog’s veterinary information so that you may verify the animal’s shot records.
 Also ask for the dog owner’s homeowners insurance information, as this coverage may provide compensation for your injuries.